 When concerning these hormone boosting supplements, for them to work extremely well they have to pretty much cause an imbalance in your hormonal system.
 I'm not talking about a slight bump in testosterone that helps you get through your day-to-day activities or perform one more extra rep at the gym, I'm talking about "really boosting" your levels.

 I must say, though, most of the time hormonal imbalances are not in your favor.
 For example, the stress hormone cortisol often wreaks havoc on your sex hormones.
 Too much cortisol along with excessive adrenaline release can cause an imbalance of testosterone, progesterone, and estrogen.
 A report from the Indian Journal of Endocrinology and Metabolism stated: “Stress can lead to changes in the serum level of many hormones including growth hormone, prolactin, glucocorticoids and catecholamines.”
 Stress is not created equal, either.
-A quote from this page (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3079864/) states, "The growth hormone (GH) level is increased during acute physical stress.
+A quote from this page (Stress and hormones - PMC) states, "The growth hormone (GH) level is increased during acute physical stress.
 The level can increase up to two- to tenfold.
 Because of its insulin-antagonistic effect, GH may enhance metabolic activity.
 In psychological stress, however, GH responses are rarely seen.
 Rather there is GH secretory defect with prolonged psychosocial stress."

 However, I must say, a lot of these bodily reactions are totally healthy and are just a normal response to the "fight or flight" reaction.
 It is long-term and/or chronic stress that causes the body to lose its hormonal homeostasis.
 Instead of looking for "boosters," it might be a better idea to look for balance so you can maintain "optimal" levels without searching for outrageous levels of certain hormones.
 Does that make sense now?